-I was in so much trouble and boy did I pay for it.
+I was in so much trouble and I paid big time for it.
 I spent the whole night with a headache, wide awake and craving more sugar in the morning.

 High blood sugar can do that.
 To keep your blood sugar balanced it's best not to eat whole blocks of chocolate and here are my top seven tips for maintaining that balance.

 such as walking your muscles use more glucose, the sugar in your bloodstream.
 This can help to lower your blood sugar levels and make the insulin in your body work better.
 Insulin helps your body turn glucose into energy or store it in your muscles, fat cells, and liver to use later when your body needs it.

 The benefits continue for hours after the exercise.